-The ANA Group hereby establishes a Human Rights Policy ("the Policy") based on the International Bill of Rights (the Universal Declaration of Human Rights and the two International Covenants), the International Labor Organization Declaration on Fundamental Principles and Rights at Work, the Ten Principles of the United Nations Global Compact, and the United Nations Guiding Principles on Business and Human Rights, and will promote efforts for the respect of human rights.
+The ANA Group has a Human Rights Policy ("the Policy") based on the International Bill of Rights (the Universal Declaration of Human Rights and the two International Covenants), the International Labor Organization Declaration on Fundamental Principles and Rights at Work, the Ten Principles of the United Nations Global Compact, and the United Nations Guiding Principles on Business and Human Rights.
+ANA Group will continue to further respect for human rights.

-The ANA Group's Social Responsibility Guidelines is a code of conduct that provides us with a clear understanding of what is expected of every Group executive and employee in relation to human rights.
-This enables them to make the right decisions and to take the right actions in our day-to-day jobs.
+In addition to the Human Rights Policy, the ANA Group has Social Responsibility Guidelines, a code of conduct that provides us with a clear understanding of what is expected of every Group executive and employee in relation to human rights.
+This enables each staff member to "do the right thing" in our day-to-day duties.

 <Social Responsibility Guidelines>